+When one person in a family has ADHD, everyone has ADHD.
 What does that mean?
-It means everyone may suffer, gets irritated, or is slighted in some way as the squeaky wheel gets more attention.
-Both parents and siblings have questions and a need to recover from family chaos.
-Maureen offers both family coaching and therapy.
-Parents also have their very own workshop series to help give peace in the home a chance.
-Read about Sanity School for Parents!
+It means everyone may suffer, get irritated, or be slighted in some way as the squeaky wheel gets more attention.
+I work with parents of young children on executive function challenges, and answers questions parents and siblings need to address to recover from family chaos.
+I offer both family coaching and therapy.
+Parents can make small changes that have a big effect on their home environment after just one session.

 Older children are coached on a path of self-advocacy, a critical skill for their future success.
 Sessions begin lasting one hour a week and may move quickly to 2-25 minute sessions as the student progresses in their personal successes.